ohir/oconf-std/README.md

-    In the edge case of an entirely flat config a parser that uses just ' : ' key/value separator and skip lines that start with OConf comment-line markers may claim to be conformant.
+    In the edge case of an entirely flat config a parser that uses just ' : ' key/value separator and skip lines that start with OCONF comment-line markers may claim to be conformant.

     Conformant parser MUST NOT redefine meaning of any ommited part.